slatlas/atlasdocs/Guides/Workflows/DeliveryOrders.md

    * Update order status from "Scheduled" to "Dispatched"
    * This makes the order visible to field personnel on mobile devices
    * Personnel receive notification of dispatch
+   * **Note:** Orders dispatched via "Schedule Now" automatically get "Dispatched" status and appear immediately on mobile devices, ready to be marked as treated.
+Once completed in the field, the treatment automatically enters the billing workflow for invoicing

 9. **Monitor Execution**
    * Track order status in real-time using Order Tracker